- Author: Leah Sourbeer

 During the pandemic, UC ANR has limited visitors to "social bubbles" of children and adults for outdoor education at the 125-acre ranch, which has implemented a variety of COVID protocols for the safety of visitors.
 During Adventure Days, young people spend four hours caring for animals, tending gardens, making a nature-themed craft project and hiking around the property.

-"We would love to bring children from urban areas of the Bay Area to Elkus Ranch," said Frank McPherson, director of UC Cooperative Extension for Alameda, Contra Costa, San Mateo and San Francisco counties.
-"So they can learn where food comes from, before it gets to the grocery store."
+"We would love to bring children from urban areas of the Bay Area to Elkus Ranch," said Alameda County Director of UC Cooperative Extension for Alameda County and San Mateo.

 Read Full Article by Pam Rice, Here: https://ucanr.edu/blogs/blogcore/postdetail.cfm?postnum=50272